highcharts/highcharts/docs/dashboards/custom-component.md

 ## Custom YouTube Component
 This article shows how to create custom Dashboards Component, in this example YouTube Component.

-<iframe style="width: 100%; height: 590px; border: none;" src="https://www.highcharts.com/samples/embed/dashboards/components/custom-component"></iframe>
+<iframe style="width: 100%; height: 590px; border: none;" src="https://www.highcharts.com/samples/embed/dashboards/components/custom-component" allow="fullscreen" allow="fullscreen"></iframe>

 Note, that to create the custom component we are using ES6, to use the `class` and `extends` keywords, which makes creating custom class much easier.